-If you are seeking information regarding your H-1B status and have a receipt number, please contact the U.S. Citizenship and Immigration Services (USCIS) at 1-800-375-5283.
+If you are seeking information regarding your H-1B status and have a receipt number (or if it has been more than 30 days since your petition was filed), please contact the U.S. Citizenship and Immigration Services (USCIS) at 1-800-375-5283.

 If you do not have your receipt number, please contact the employer that filed your original petition.

 U.S. Citizenship and Immigration Services (USCIS) has reached the congressionally mandated H-1B cap for fiscal year (FY) 2016.
 USCIS has also received more than the limit of 20,000 H-1B petitions filed under the U.S. advanced degree exemption.